-Spinal Decompression Physical Therapists
+Spinal Decompression Physical Therapy

 Spinal decompression is not as scary as it sounds.
 In fact, when done right by a trained expert in physiotherapy, you’ll feel better after each session.

-Your New York City physical therapist uses a unique, one-on-one approach to your pain relief and treatment that often includes spinal decompression.
+Our PT specialists use a unique, one-on-one approach to your pain relief and treatment that often includes spinal decompression.

 The special spinal decompression exercises that you’re encouraged to do at home also help to decompress your spine and relieve the pressure.

 Spinal decompression therapy provides relief from a variety of disc-related conditions.
 These conditions may be caused by illness or injury.
 Some examples include:

 - Bulging discs

 - Herniated discs

 - Pinched nerve

 - Worn-down spinal joints